j8ethr0/NuDefndr-Core/Docs/SecurityArchitecture.md

 ## Core Security Principles

 ### 1. Zero-Trust Architecture
-- All data encrypted at rest using military-grade encryption
+- All data encrypted at rest using End-to-end 256-bit encryption with ChaCha20-Poly1305
 - Multiple layers of authentication and authorization
 - Device-bound encryption keys with hardware backing